Azkii/figma-plugin-svelte-ts/README.md

 ## Introduction

-This repository contains the source code for a Figma plugin developed using Svelte and TypeScript.
-The plugin enhances the Figma experience with its features.
-Feel free to explore the codebase and contribute to its development.
+This repository serves as a template for kickstarting your own Figma plugin development using Svelte and TypeScript.
+Use this template as a foundation for building your custom Figma plugin.
+The structure includes essential configurations and a minimal setup to help you get started quickly.
+Feel free to explore the codebase, customize it according to your needs, and contribute to its enhancement.

 ## Getting Started